Diego Vigil y Cocaña: As chief of state of El Salvador

 General Morazán made him chief of state of the state of El Salvador, effective 1 February 1836.
 He served until 23 May 1837, and then again from 7 July 1837 to 6 January 1838.

 During his administration a cholera epidemic broke out in El Salvador, spread by pilgrims returning from the shrine of Esquipulas.
 Because of the cholera, the government stopped all payments except for public employees, in order to devote the resources to fighting the epidemic.
 By January 1837, the cholera had spread to all the populations of the state.
 The state government established sanitary committees to meet in the capitals of the departments.

 In March 1836, Licenciado and General Nicolás Espinoza, former chief of state of the state of El Salvador, was expelled from the state, and his title of Benemerito de la Patria was withdrawn.

 On 8 January 1837, the Legislative Assembly passed the annual budget, totaling 85,028 pesos.
 It also authorized the introduction of water into the town of San Miguel.

 On 23 May 1837 an insurrection of natives in Zacatecoluca and Cojutepeque broke out, with much killing and pillaging.
 On the same day, the office of chief of state passed from Vigil to Timoteo Menéndez.
 Vigil returned to office six weeks later, on 7 July.

 In June 1837 a revolutionary movement erupted in Santa Ana, but it was suppressed.
 The government decreed amnesty for the participants in the various revolutionary movements.

 On 6 January 1838, Timoteo Menéndez again became chief of state.

 As president of the federal republic

-After federal Vice President Gregorio Salazar was killed during the occupation of Guatemala City by the rebel forces of Rafael Carrera, Vigil was selected to succeed him (1 February 1838).
+After federal Vice President José Gregorio Salazar was killed during the occupation of Guatemala City by the rebel forces of Rafael Carrera, Vigil was selected to succeed him (1 February 1838).
 Morazán was then in his second term as president of the federation.

 On 1 February 1839, Morazán turned the presidency over to Vigil.
 Nicaragua, Honduras and Costa Rica had withdrawn from the federation in 1838, and soon Guatemala followed suit (17 April 1839).
 This left the "federation" with only one member, El Salvador.
 On 31 March 1840, El Salvador dissolved the federation and Vigil's term came to an end.